Are you looking for the best ways to make money but don't want a full-time job?

 Then you're in the perfect place!

-Some sites that tell you how to make money will tell you to sell your plasma or semen or even your poop.
+Some sites that tell you how to make money will tell you to sell your plasma to spend 8 hours filling out surveys to make pennies.
+Don't even get us started on these MLM schemes that promise you "easy money."

-Here are 5 ways to make money without getting stuck in a 9 to 5 job.
+Here are 15 ways to make money with side hustles without getting stuck in a 9 to 5 job.

 #1 - Become a Freelance Writer